"You know, Kieran, I think we should do you a favor. How about we help you get rid of your pathetic life?"

 "This isn't what it looks like.
 It's worse."

-Behind him, Ben and Jacob stood frozen, their faces pale.
+Behind him, Ben and Jacob stood frozen, their faces drained of color.

 "Miss… Jane…" he choked out, his voice barely audible.